-Each year, a minimum of 12 Hawaiʻi-based long-term trainees who desire to increase their leadership capacity to improve the care, support, and services of infants, children, and adolescents with autism spectrum disorder and other developmental disabilities and their family members are recruited to participate in the Hawaiʻi MCH LEND Program.
+We are seeking a cohort of 16 Hawaiʻi-based long-term trainees who desire to increase their leadership capacity to improve the care, support, and services for infants, children, and adolescents with autism spectrum disorder and other developmental disabilities and their family members in Hawai’i.

 Minimum Qualifications